-Just over half of students who enter college graduate within six years.
-While most of us think of college as a four year experience, for many students five or six years has become much more typical.
-Just an extra semester can add thousands to the cost of college.
-This is a problem even if your student is on a scholarship.
+While most of us think of college as a four year experience, five or six years to graduation has become more typical.
+When entering college nine of ten students believe they will finish their bachelors in four years.
+It turns out these predictions are overly optimistic as just over half of students who enter college graduate within six years.
+Adding just an extra semester can add thousands of dollars to the cost of college.
+Late graduation is a problem even for students on scholarships.
 Most merit scholarships only run for eight semesters or four years.
 Time to graduation is something to consider when comparing college costs.
 Understanding the key factors that delay graduation will help you evaluate your child’s risks.

 The typical student enters college undecided about their major.
 Many change their majors two or three times.
 If students concentrate on completing general education requirements in the first year and the changes happen early in college this may not slow the student down too much.
 If a student changes their major later in college, they can significantly delay their graduation.
 Some changes in major are ill advised and students may benefit from the requirement that they just finish up.
 In other situations, an extra semester or two may open up doors.
 For example, sometimes a student will discover in junior year that they are interested in a career in medicine and they realize they need extra time to take required courses for medical school.
 Long term this may be a worthwhile investment.

 Entering college behind in core areas such as math, reading, or writing can delay a student’s progress.
 It may mean the student is required to take remedial courses or they may fail and need to repeat courses.
 Even for students who are performing at “college level,” if they have not completed some college requirements in high school it can make it tough for them to finish on time.
 If 80% of entering engineering majors have already had some calculus in high school, it can place a student behind the curve to have to catch up.